i-Field/i-field.github.io/README.md

 # iField

+iField explores the idea of a unified field — energy, water, data and people as one interconnected system.

 > Energy through Attention · Field of the Future · Ukraine 2026

 Everything you see in this project was built with AI: